HUMA 3423 3.0 The New Testament Apocrypha

 3. Methods of Evaluation

 A. Academic Integrity: York University is very concerned about the increase in student plagiarism.
 As heinous a crime as plagiarism is, sometimes it is perpetrated in ignorance.
-The university has set up an on-line tutorial to help students recognize acts of plagiarism.
-You are required to complete this tutorial (no papers will be accepted until you do so).
-Go to the web site and work your way through the tutorial.
-Print off the results of the quiz and hand them in on May 10.
-There is no grade value for this assignment, but no papers will be accepted until the test results are handed in to the instructor.
-Site address: http://www.yorku.ca/tutorial/academic_integrity/
+The university has set up a resource page on academic integrity to help students recognize acts of plagiarism.
+Visit the site at https://spark.library.yorku.ca/academic-integrity-what-is-academic-integrity/ and complete the academic integrity quiz at THIS PAGE.
+No assignments will be returned to you until you do so.
+Upon completion print off the results of the quiz and hand it in January 23 (only results with a score of 100% will be accepted).
+There is no grade value for this assignment.

 B. Text Analyses: students will select three out of five texts assigned to be read over the term (indicated on the syllabus), hand in a brief analysis of each and contribute heavily to the class in which the texts are to be discussed.
-Ask of the text: how is it interacting with (i.e., incorporating, challenging, expanding) other Christian literature? (i.e., with canonical texts assigned for the course; as we read more of this material, you will have more texts as candidates for comparison–e.g., you can compare the Gospel of Peter only to Mark, but the Dormition of Mary to Matthew, Mark, and Luke) Please follow the guidelines of this STYLE SHEET and hand in the style sheet with your analyses.
+Ask of the text: what do you find interesting about the text? how do you see it interacting with (i.e., incorporating, challenging, expanding) other Christian literature? (or, put differently, what seems to conflict with what you know of Christian traditions?)
+What need do you see it filling for its original readers that is not met by canonical (i.e., New Testament) texts? (or, put differently, why do you think it was written?).
+Please follow the guidelines of this STYLE SHEET and hand in the style sheet with your analyses.
 Length: 2 pages.
 Grade value: 10% each.
 Due: the class in which the individual texts are discussed (no exceptions).

-C. The Missing Gospels Book Review: much of the scholarship on the New Testament Apocrypha is produced by liberal scholars—i.e., scholars who consider certain NTA texts valuable (perhaps too valuable) for reconstructing the history of Early Christianity.
-We will finish off the course reading one of several recently-published responses to such scholarship: Darrell L. Bock’s The Missing Gospels.
-You are to prepare a review of Bock’s book.
-A typical scholarly should contain the following features: roughly 60% of the review is descriptive (i.e., a summary of its contents; the aim is to inform the reader about the book), and 40% is analytical (what are the book’s strengths and weaknesses? what are the author’s biases or particular viewpoints on the subject matter? what is the expected audience of the book? does the author write effectively for that audience? is the book a “good read”?, etc.).
+C. Philip Jenkins’, The Many Faces of Christ, Book Review: Philip Jenkins has become an important voice in the discussion of the transmission and reception of Christian Apocrypha in late antiquity, the middle ages, the Renaissance, and modern times.
+We will finish off the course reading his latest book The Many Face of Christ.
+A typical scholarly book review should contain the following features: roughly 60% of the review is descriptive (i.e., a summary of its contents; the aim is to inform the reader about the book), and 40% is analytical (what are the book’s strengths and weaknesses? what are the author’s biases or particular viewpoints on the subject matter? what is the expected audience of the book? does the author write effectively for that audience? is the book a “good read”?, etc.).
 For more guidance on scholarly book reviews read the samples available HERE.
 The reviews will be discussed in class.
 Please follow the guidelines of this STYLE SHEET and hand in the style sheet with your paper.
 Length: 5 pages.
 Grade value: 20%.
-Due: June 7.
+Due: April 3.

 E. Class Participation: to encourage an optimum of instructor/student interaction, a portion of your final grade is allocated to class participation.
 The grade is based on class attendance, on asking/answering questions, and on participation in the Apocryphicity BLOG (to be discussed in class).
 Grade value: 10%.